What is Spina Bifida?

-Nerve functionality of the bladder is disturbed in 90% of Spina Bifida cases, because neural impulses cannot reach their destination in a normal way.
+In Spina Bifida, neural impulses cannot reach their destination in a normal way and nerve functionality of the bladder is disturbed in 90% of cases.
+Most people with Spina Bifida have some effect on their bowel control as well.
 The impaired signals also lead to muscular deficiency with paralysis and reduced mobility, numbness, poor circulation in the legs and a higher risk of bone fracture.
-Many people become confined to wheelchairs and can develop dislocated hip joints and misaligned legs and back.

-If the spinal cord damage is partial, you experience a certain loss of the ability to control your muscles, but some signals will still go through.
-This allows for the possibility of intermittent self catheterisation (ISC) for emptying the bladder, which can be a good solution for a longer, healthier and more independent life.
+If the spinal cord damage is partial, you experience a certain loss of the ability to control your muscles, but some signals will still come through.
+This allows for the possibility of intermittent catheterisation (IC) for emptying the bladder, which can be a good solution for a longer, healthier and more independent life.
+Read more about it here.